 Since we’re thinking of the future, remember that as of 2021, the switch to variable-speed pumps will virtually be federal law.
-Thankfully, the Blue Torrent 2 HP Variable-Speed Pump is ultra-powerful, comes with a lifetime warranty, eligible for rebates, and pays itself off in under a year by energy saved.
+Thankfully, the Black & Decker 2 HP Variable Speed Pump is ultra-powerful, comes with a lifetime warranty, eligible for rebates, and pays itself off in under a year by energy saved.
 As customer Bill Britton says, “Runs great.
 Super quiet.”

 Go Off This Off-Season!

 Listen, we’re rolling with the punches here.
 Winter exists and is going to continue to exist, so we have no choice but to enjoy the break from normal pool maintenance for the swim season.
 Stay consistent with the maintenance you do have to do this winter, and make a plan for all that extra time you have on your hands now.
 Mine includes a hot drink, a blazing fireplace, and space to daydream about next summer.
 Whatever yours is, enjoy.